 Your appointment will usually last about 30-60 minutes depending on the type of services you are planning.

 Our top priority is to make sure that you have all of your questions answered and you have the process explained to you before you leave.

 We understand your time is precious and getting back home to spend time with family and friends is important.

 Yes.
-We can send you paperwork through fax or email.
+We can send you paperwork through email.

 Some families prefer to fill it out together in the comfort of their own home.

-You can fax, or scan and email the forms back to us.
+You can scan and email the forms back to us.